v1ggs/gulp-website-builder/README.md

    -  Set basic project info in `config-project.js`
    -  Set development environment in `config.build.env: 'dev'`
-   -  `config.build.type` configures output folder (for server and assets links )
+   -  Set design type in `config.build.type`, static or wordpress - this configures the server and assets folder/links
-   -  set main directories in `config.dirname` (folder name, not path)
+   -  set main folder names (not path) in `config.dirname`
-   -  set source directories `const dirs` (path)
+   -  set source directories (path) in `const dirs`
-   -  set specific files `const files` (path)
+   -  set specific files (cachebust, img placeholders) in `const files` (path)

-2. Configure each module's in its configuration file.
+2. Configure each module's config in its configuration file.

 3. Import in `gulpfile.js` (already done) like: